Classification of Breast Cancer Histopathology Images using a Modified Supervised Contrastive Learning Method: Method

 This work mainly focuses on leveraging the advantages of self-supervised learning to extract high-quality representations from images.
 However, as self-supervised learning may produce false negatives and positives when creating the pairs, we complement it with supervised learning, which uses image labels, to mitigate these effects.

 First, the model is trained on five distinct breast cancer datasets, with the SimCLR technique to establish a solid starting point.
 We then utilize these pre-trained weights as the initial weights for our representation learning phase.
 The representation learning phase includes a two-stage supervised contrastive learning.
 Following this, supervised fine-tuning is accomplished wherein three fully connected layers are added to the end of the encoder for classification task and one fully connected layer is employed for an auxiliary task.
-Ultimately, four identical architectures are employed in the dataset and trained separately for four magnification factors.
+Ultimately, four identical architectures are employed for four magnification factors in the dataset and trained separately.